No Kinks or Sharp Bends in Flex Duct Installation

 Make sure that duct chases are considered early in the home design phase.
 Use ACCA Manual D procedures for designing flexible duct systems (See Manual D, Section 11, Sizing Flexible Constant Volume Duct Systems).
 Inspect installed ductwork during the thermal bypass inspection to ensure there are no sharp bends or kinks.

-Kinks are to be avoided and are caused when ducts are bent across sharp corners such as framing members.
+33. Kinks are to be avoided and are caused when ducts are bent across sharp corners such as framing members.
 Sharp bends are to be avoided and occur when the radius of the turn in the duct is less than one duct diameter.
+Compression is to be avoided and occurs when flexible ducts in unconditioned space are installed in cavities smaller than the outer duct diameter and ducts in conditioned space are installed in cavities smaller than inner duct diameter.
+Ducts shall not include coils or loops except to the extent needed for acoustical control.

 Flex duct installation is not specifically addressed in the 2009 IECC.